 My scholarship has appeared in Isis, History of the Present, the International Journal of Middle East Studies, Historical Studies in the Natural Sciences, and the Los Angeles Review of Books and is forthcoming in the American Historical Review.
-My article, “An (Un)Natural History,” was awarded the 2024 David Edge Prize from the Society for Social Studies of Science.
+My article, “An (Un)Natural History,” was awarded the David Edge Prize from the Society for Social Studies of Science and the Price/Webster Prize from the History of Science Society.
 My research has been funded by Ford Foundation Predoctoral and Dissertation Fellowships, the Social Science Research Council, and the Council for American Overseas Research Centers.
 I am currently a Junior Fellow in the Andrew W. Mellon Society of Fellows in Critical Bibliography at the University of Virginia’s Rare Book School.

 I received my Ph.D. in History from Rutgers, The State University of New Jersey.
 I graduated from the American University in Cairo with a dual BA in Honors Political Science and Sociology.
 I was previously an Academy Scholar at The Harvard Academy for International and Area Studies and a UC President’s Postdoctoral Fellow at the University of California, Santa Barbara.